Madness Myths: You Can’t Pick All Number 1 Seeds

 One of the considerations for our bracket picks is value.
 Usually (not always) the No. 1 seeds are the best teams (i.e., least risky) in the tournament, which is obviously something you want for your picks.
 But they can also be among the most popular choices, which can be a negative when you’re trying to make choices that give you an edge over your opponents.

 But let’s take a look at the actual data on pick popularity by seed number.
-This chart is based on a decade’s worth of picking data (2010 to 2019) and shows the average number of teams at each seed level picked to win in each round.
+This chart is based on data from 2010 to 2021 and shows the average number of teams at each seed level picked to win in each round.

 |Seed Number Of Team||1st Round||2nd Round||Sweet 16||Elite Eight||Final Four||Champ Game||Overall Wins||Wins Per Team|

 Here’s a quick explanation for some of that information, taking a look at the first row as an example.
 The average public entry has picked 3.92 No. 1 Seeds to advance out of the First Round.
-In the Elite Eight, the public averages picking 1.83 No. 1 Seeds to advance to the Final Four.
-For the overall tournament, the average bracket is picking the No. 1 Seeds, cumulatively, to win 13.76 games.
-Since there are four No. 1 Seeds each year, that means the average No. 1 Seed has been picked to win 3.44 games over the last decade.
+In the Elite Eight, the public averages picking 1.85 No. 1 Seeds to advance to the Final Four.
+For the overall tournament, the average bracket is picking the No. 1 Seeds, cumulatively, to win 13.82 games.
+Since there are four No. 1 Seeds each year, that means the average No. 1 Seed was picked to win 3.445 games from 2010 to 2021.